sdss/lvmsurveysim/docs/sphinx/getting-started.rst

 Additionally you may want to check out `lvmcore <https://github.com/sdss/lvmcore>`__, which contains the target file (although this is not necessary to run a simulation).
 Simply download the code and make the environment variable ``$LVMCORE_DIR`` point to the directory.

+Note that the code requires Python 3.6+ to run.

 Running a simulation
 --------------------